No items found.

 Both accounting methods matter.
 Here’s why:

-Each method serves a different (but complementary) purpose in program design.
-Inventory accounting enables companies to report progress on their own scope 3 emissions and demonstrate corporate climate performance, whereas intervention accounting helps companies show the results of their investments.
+Each method serves a different (but also complementary) purpose in program design and measurement.
+Inventory accounting enables companies to report progress on their own scope 3 emissions and demonstrate corporate climate performance, whereas intervention accounting helps companies show the results of their investments compared to business as usual.
 Intervention accounting captures the value of specific actions across a project area, even those that may not immediately show up in inventory reports.

-Together, the two metrics offer a more complete picture of a company’s efforts in emissions reduction and climate change mitigation, and their progress towards climate goals.
+While a company’s goals for a regen ag program may only require one or the other, there are cases to consider using them in tandem.
+Together, the two metrics can offer a more complete picture of a company’s efforts in emissions reduction and climate change mitigation, and their progress towards climate goals.

 Program design for accounting methods